Global Payroll Structure Design Basics

 At the program level of the operation, global regulations must be integrated into the operational frame including

 - Data privacy and protection reflective of the standards of the new General Data Protection Regulation (“GDPR”)

 - Global currency movement regulations

 Rely on governance level assistance here to help ensure these concepts are addressed adequately and within the risk tolerance of the organization.

 On that point, survey data indicates that the global payroll community now believes a single vendor solution can now effectively process payroll globally on behalf of companies that decide to outsource (see E&Y 2017 Global Payroll Survey and Global Payroll Association Annual Global Payroll Survey 2017).
-In addition to being staffed with resources with the requisite skills and competencies, they are already operating compliantly in any country that an organization seeks to operate, they should come with required certifications to demonstrate effective, controlled internal processes, they should instill process discipline on the clients, and they will ensure that client organizations deliver payroll in compliance with changing local legislation.
+In addition to being staffed with resources with the requisite skills and competencies, they are already operating compliantly in any country that an organization seeks to operate, they should come with required certifications to demonstrate effectively, controlled internal processes, they should instil process discipline on the clients, and they will ensure that client organization deliver payroll in compliance with changing local legislation.

-Any lingering concerns about whether vendors’ systems can efficiently integrate with company workforce management tools and whether they can report accurately, in real time, in consistent formats, and provide analytics as expected are being put to bed with the introduction of robust technologies built on current state, secure data management platforms, such as Immedis’ iConnect.
+Any lingering concerns about whether vendors’ systems can efficiently integrate with company workforce management tools and whether they can report accurately, in real time, inconsistent formats, and provide analytics as expected are being put to bed with the introduction of robust technologies built on current state, secure data management platforms, such as Immedis’ iConnect.

 Matching a global payroll program operation design to the profile of the organization is important to achieve consistent, effective delivery.

 There are challenges identified by those with experience in the global payroll community that should always be addressed during the design/redesign process.
 Outsourcing portions or all of a global payroll operation is a viable alternative for companies where strong process and controls, expert skills and competencies and/or technology are not embedded or where the company decides that it does not want to internally manage the entire payroll program.